Loading Now

 Common Teh Si Ping

-The tea above is from a place called Lachau Town.
-It is a small Iban trading post where if you blink while you drive past, you will miss the town completely.
+The tea above is from a town called Lachau.
+It is a small Iban trading post where, if you blink while you drive past, you will miss the city entirely.
+I always make a stop there for my fix of Teh C Peng from the End Coffee Shop.

 kuching-teh-c-special Teh C Peng Special or Three Layer Tea SarawakHot Teh C Peng Special